 [Interview]

-Music is continuously evolving; whether it’s rock, rap, dance, genres are continuously cycling thru artists, time stops for nobody.
+Music is continuously evolving; whether it’s rock, rap, or dance, genres continuously cycle through artists, and time stops for nobody.
 To gain toughness as a musician is a wonderful accomplishment, especially in dance music, wherein the marketing cycle could be very unmarried driven, and tastes and tendencies are constantly changing.
-One of the acts that have accomplished this reputation needs to be W&W. Hailing from the EDM hotbed.
+One act that has accomplished this reputation needs to be W&W. Hailing from the EDM hotbed.
 This is the Netherlands; W&W has controlled to stand out from the gang over the higher part of this decade.

 Ward: “We have a few truely cool techy-stuff developing.”